A flavorful, easy and quick Pressure Cooker Biryani that is ready in minutes but is luscious and aromatic and very, very delicious.

-For this biryani, forget mise en place or any hoity toity ideas of doing things just so: instead, prep as you go.
+For this pressure cooker biryani, forget mise en place or any hoity toity ideas of doing things just so: instead, prep as you go.
 I heat the oil, add the onions, chop up the rest of the veggies while the onions cook, get the final ingredients ready while the veggies cook, and then all I need to do is lock up the pressure cooker and watch television while the biryani gets done.

 Like most people who adore Indian food, I am a huge fan of biryanis.
 They are indulgent and flavorful and they make any meal extra-special.
 When made in a pressure cooker, they are also extra-healthy.
 The pressure cooking preserves valuable nutrients in the food, which would leach away on the stovetop, and it makes all of the vegetables perfectly tender without overcooking them.
 A huge bonus: you won't believe the aroma that wafts through every nook and cranny of your home and lingers for hours afterwards, making you want to stuff your mouth full of biryani.